syncfusion-content/blazor-docs/blazor/barcode/barcodeGenerator.md

 0123456789-$:/.+ABCD

 The characters, A, B, C and D are used as start and stop characters.
-Codebar is used in libraries, blood banks, the package delivery industry and a variety of other information processing applications.
+Codabar is used in libraries, blood banks, the package delivery industry and a variety of other information processing applications.

 ```cshtml
 @using Syncfusion.Blazor.BarcodeGenerator